Muyambop/Muyambop/README.md

 ---
-# Active Directory Lab with DHCP, NAT, and Client Setup
+#  Project 4: Active Directory Lab with DHCP, NAT, and Client Setup

 This project demonstrates the setup of an **Active Directory Domain Controller (DC)** with DHCP, NAT, and client integration using **Server 2019** and **Windows 10** inside **VirtualBox** or **VMware**.
 The lab simulates a small enterprise network with Internet connectivity and centralized management.